ultimatepp/UppTerm/README.md

 ## Developing using command line

+### Requirements

+#### Windows

+For a smooth development experience on Windows, you'll need to install the following essential software:
+- 7-Zip: For file compression and decompression.
+- Git for Windows: This package is crucial for version control and includes Git Bash, which is the required terminal environment for all build commands.

+All build and compilation commands must be executed within the included Git Bash terminal.
+Do not use Command Prompt or PowerShell.

+For convenient installation of third part software, we highly recommend using a package manager like Winget or Chocolatey.

+#### POSIX

+The first step in command-line building is to install all prerequisites and dependencies required to compile TheIDE.

 ### Building
 To build this project you do not need to install U++ framework just use following just commands
 ```bash